melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ### Wrapping returned nullable values

-For JavaScript functions that return a value that can be `undefined` or `null`, Melange provides `bs.return`.
-Using this attribute will have Melange generated code automatically convert the value returned by the function to an `option` type that can be used safely from Melange side, avoiding the need to use manual conversion functions like `Js.Nullable.toOption` and such.
+JavaScript models `null` and `undefined` differently, whereas it can be useful to treat both as `'a option` in OCaml.

+Melange understands the `bs.return` attribute in externals to model how nullable return types should be wrapped at the OCaml <-> JavaScript boundary.
+An `external` value with `bs.return` converts the return value to an `option` type, avoiding the need for extra wrapping / unwrapping with functions such as `Js.Nullable.toOption`.

 ```ocaml
 type element